dmbarbour/glas/docs/GlasProg.md

 Even if all recursion is tail calls, we can model dynamic stacks in terms of registers containing list values.
 Performance in this case might be mitigated by preallocation of a list buffer for in-place update and use as a stack.
 This could be supported through annotations or accelerators.

-### Algebraic Effects and Handlers and Stack Objects
+### Algebraic Effects and Methods and Stack Objects

-I propose that most effects APIs are expressed in terms of invoking 'handlers' in the environment.
+I propose that most effects APIs are expressed in terms of invoking 'methods' in the environment.
 This allows for overrides by the calling program independent of the namespace structure.
 There may be a few special exceptions, e.g. non-deterministic choice may be expressed as a primitive and restricted through annotations instead of by manipulating the environment.

-Unlike first-class functions or closures, handlers introduced by a subprogram cannot be "returned" to a caller.
+Unlike first-class functions or closures, methods introduced by a subprogram cannot be "returned" to a caller.
 They can only be passed to further subprograms in context.
-However, it may be convenient to introduce a notion of 'objects' on the stack, modular collections of local state and methods, rather than focus on individual handlers.
+However, it may be convenient to introduce a notion of 'objects' on the stack, modular collections of local state and methods, rather than focus on individual methods.

-When a handler is invoked, it must receive access to two environments - host and caller.
+When a method is invoked, it must receive access to two environments - host and caller.
 With the 'stack object' concept, it is useful to conflate a third environment: local state.
 Local registers may then be modeled as a stack object with no methods.
-To resist naming conflicts, access to these environments from within a handler may be distinguished by prefixes, e.g. "^" for host, "$" for caller, and "." for local state.
+To resist naming conflicts, access to these environments from within a method may be distinguished by prefixes, e.g. "^" for host, "$" for caller, and "." for local state.
 (We may need to see how '.' interacts with hierarchical objects.)

 Stack objects should be able to hierarchically compose more stack objects.
 It seems feasible to express stack objects as namespace constructors, but it may prove simpler to introduce dedicated primitives to declare objects.

-*Aside:* It might be interesting to express an application as a handler 'stack object' instead of a collection of definitions.
+*Aside:* It might be interesting to express an application as a method 'stack object' instead of a collection of definitions.
 This could be supported by a runtime via application settings.

 *Note:* It might be convenient to express a set of algebraic effects in terms of a localization of the current namespace.